-Immediately comes a decision that could affect the entire development process and the outcome of your investment.
+Right away, you'll have to make a choice that could affect the whole building process and the return on your investment.
 Which Java methodology model should you select?
 What complicates this question further is that there are several different methodologies to choose from.

 What Is A Java Development Methodology

 You can choose your software development methodology depending on your particular needs.
-Methodologies are important when developing software as they help to ensure client requirements are met by the developer team.
+Methodologies are important when developing software, as they help ensure client requirements are met by the developer team.

 The Agile development methodology happens to be one of the two traditional methods used for Java software.
-Agile clears itself as the most commonly used Java development methodology as it is a disciplined one.
+Agile has established itself as the most commonly used Java development methodology because it is a disciplined one.

-The best part about the Agile approach is the ability to make changes before the project is completed and delivered.
+The best part about the agile approach is the ability to make changes before developers complete and deliver the project.

-This methodology is another traditional method that most companies and organizations choose when wanting to develop Java software.
+This method is another old way that most companies and organizations use when they want to make Java software.
 The waterfall model is popular for its simplicity and linear channel of development.

-Coding, testing, reviewing, and delivering are undertaken in this very order one by one.
+Coding, testing, reviewing, and delivering are completed in this exact order.
 The project does not move onto the next phase until the previous phase is completed.
-Projects that have a clear goal and require stable development will gain the most from the waterfall development model.
+Projects that have a clear goal and require stable development will benefit the most from the waterfall development model.

 But there is a loophole in this approach.
 This approach will not be right for you if you want some leeway for experimenting.
-Changes cannot be made to the software once it enters the testing phase.
+You can make any changes to the software once it enters the testing phase.

-Interested in the waterfall methodology but don’t like the fact that additional features can’t be added?
+Interested in the waterfall methodology but don’t like the fact that you can't add additional features?
 In this case, the iterative methodology might be the right choice for your business.

 Iterative development provides Java applications with some opportunities to create better functionality.
 This is the best development environment for clients who have a definitive plan but wouldn’t mind some changes.

-You can benefit by having a defined development structure with the ability to add features as development progresses.
+You can benefit from having a defined development structure with the ability to add features as development progresses.

 Big Bang Methodology

 The big bang methodology comes into use when clients don’t have a clear picture in mind about the end product.
-As a result, developers are allowed to dictate the development process and create software that fits the client’s idea.
+So, developers are free to control the process of making software and make it fit the client's idea.

 This model is applicable for developing software in very volatile environments.
-Extreme programming (XP) can be used when you want lower development costs without compromising on software quality.
+You can use Extreme Programming (XP) when you want to save money on software development without sacrificing quality.

 Also, extreme programming has restrictions.
-There is a limit on how much change developers can make in an application.
-An excessive amount of changes could overwhelm developers and lead to delays.
+There is a limit to how much change developers can make in an application.
+An excessive number of changes may overwhelm developers and cause delays.

 Spiral Programming Development Model

-Through testing, developers can identify and fix errors and bugs before they pose a serious threat.
-Companies that prefer to resolve bugs before users have a chance to experience them could benefit from spiral development.
+Through testing, developers can find errors and bugs and fix them before they become dangerous.
+Spiral development could help companies that want to fix bugs before users have a chance to run into them.

 Rapid Application Development (RAD) Methodology